 Bananas can be included in your diet in various ways:

-- Use it in Sandwiches and Fruit Salads: Use bananas in peanut butter sandwiches or fruit salads to benefit from all its nutrients.
+Use bananas in peanut butter sandwiches or fruit salads to benefit from all its nutrients.

-1. Is Red Banana Safe During Pregnancy?
+1. Can You Eat Red Bananas During Pregnancy?

 Red bananas are absolutely safe to eat during pregnancy.
 They are similar to yellow bananas in nutritional content.
 They also help improve lactation.

 2. How Many Bananas Can I Eat Daily?